Fuel System Grounding

 American Boat and Yacht Council, Inc.

-Mike was with Tidewater Yacht Service in Baltimore from 1999-2020 starting as a tech doing general repair, electrical and sailboat rigging for 5 years.
-He became production manager for the remaining 15 while still doing hands-on electrical and sailboat rigging work.
+Mike Bonicker worked with Tidewater Yacht Service in Baltimore for over 20 years, starting as a tech for 5 years doing general repair, electrical and sailboat rigging.
+He climbed the ranks and became production manager for the remaining 15, still doing hands-on electrical and sailboat rigging work throughout his tenure.

-He earned his first ABYC certification, which was Electrical, under the instruction of one Ed Sherman at the New England Institute of Technology in 2000 and became a Master Tech with Standards and Corrosion by 2005.
+He received his first ABYC certification, Electrical, under the instruction of Ed Sherman at New England Institute of Technology in 2000 and became a Master Tech with Standards and Corrosion by 2005.

-He has proudly served on the board of the Marine Trades Association of Maryland for over 12 years.
+Additionally, he has served with pride on the board of the Marine Trades Association of Maryland for over 12 years.

 Mike can be reached at: